thenewdarling/CurseOfStrahd/Downtime/2021-06-30 Downtime before Session 6.md

 - [[Alek]], the guard that met you and [[Viktor]] at the wall, came by late last night.
 He has left directions to the home of [[Freek and Myrtle]], along with 50gp as thanks from the children’s fathers.
 - [[Urwin]] sits with you awhile.
 He speculates more about the fate of his cousin over at the vineyard, perhaps he shall investigate himself.
 Business has been slow, they currently only have one other staying guest, although a well-paying one. [[Danton]], the Great Performer.
 He’s here from Kresk to help with the [[Baron]]’s upcoming Festival of the Blazing Sun, and has become quite the local celebrity.
 He’s hard to pin down, but seems to frequent the toy maker [[Blinksy]]’s store - maybe you’re familiar with his wares?
 - [[Danika]] suggests stopping by the church, [[Father Lucian]] knows everyone about town and could tell you [[Barovia]]’s history better than most.
-She also points you towards the markets, there are many stalls in the town square and shops squirrelled away down Vallaki’s cobbled streets.
+She also points you towards the markets, there are many stalls in the town square and shops squirrelled away down [[Vallaki]]’s cobbled streets.
 “Just yous be careful not to lose your feet, there’s no knowing where you might get swept off to!”

 [13-Jul-21 12:36 AM] [[Magdalena]] de Luna (she/her)
 "[[Urwin]], did you mention how far away your cousin's home is?
 Perhaps if we can organise arrangements for [[Danton]], we can get some time and help you investigate."